How to Be More Positive and Have a Luckier Life

 Dr. Richard Wiseman is a psychiatrist who has researched luck and its causes.
 In his book, The Luck Factor: The Four Essential Principles, Dr. Wiseman makes the case that people aren't born lucky or unlucky.
 In fact, good luck is the result of the right attitude.

-Here are ten steps to help you change your attitude to invite more luck into your life.
+If you want to try following his advice, here are ten steps to help you change your attitude and invite more luck into your life.
 Try these steps to see if they help you win more sweepstakes, be more successful, and become happier.

 Expecting to win can help in other aspects of your life as well.
 For example, if you have a job interview, imagine that you've already gotten the job.
 You'll find yourself less nervous, more confident, and performing better in the interview, making it more likely that you'll walk away with a job offer.

-Intuition helps lucky people outside of sweepstakes as well.
-How many of us have gotten involved in a bad relationship, even though there were warning bells going off in our heads?
+Intuition helps people be luckier in other areas, too.
+How many of us have been involved in a bad relationship, even though there were warning bells going off in our heads?

-If you feel you aren't naturally intuitive enough, Inc.com has tips on how to strengthen your intuition, even if you feel you don't have any to improve.
+If you feel you aren't naturally intuitive enough, Inc.com has tips on how to strengthen your intuition.

 Unlucky people have the same amount of bad luck that lucky people do.
-The difference is that lucky people tend to find ways to turn bad luck to their favor.
+The difference is that lucky people tend to find ways to turn bad luck to their advantage.

 For example, if you put a lot of energy into winning a contest, crafting a great entry and gathering votes, then it is natural to feel disappointed if you didn't win.
-But instead of focusing on the loss, think instead of how you can use that time to enter other giveaways and give yourself more chances to win something even better.
+But instead of focusing on the loss, think instead of how you can use the time that's been freed up now to enter other giveaways and give yourself more chances to win something even better.
+And you can use the experience to have a better chance in your next contest.

 For example, unlucky people tell themselves that they didn't win a giveaway because they never win.
 Lucky people are more likely to say that they lost this one, but they'll win the next.
 Which type of person do you think is more likely to keep entering, and therefore win more?